-I am a Toronto-based software designer and professional musician.
+I am a Toronto-based software designer and musician.

-I am author and maintainer of several Perl modules on CPAN, including the widely-used Net::ACME2 and Net::ACME.
+I have contributed to major open-source software projects including the Linux kernel, the Perl interpreter, Dovecot, and Unbound.
+I am also author and maintainer of many Perl modules on CPAN, including the widely-used Net::ACME2 and Net::ACME.
 Other notable distributions include:

 I am a conductor, singer, and organist who specializes in Roman and Anglican church music.

 Since arriving in Toronto I have served as a section leader in the Tallis Choir.
 I have made substitute appearances as conductor and singer with the choir of the Cathedral Church of St. James.
 I have also made substitute appearances as organist/conductor and singer with Holy Family Catholic Church.

 In Houston I served as Director of Music and Organist at the historic Annunciation Catholic Church, where I led a weekly program of Gregorian chant and sacred polyphony.
 I began a series of Vespers services with singing led by Sola Stella, a professional choir under my direction in residence at Annunciation.
 I served in a similar role at the Cathedral of Our Lady of Walsingham, where I led an extensive music program focused on Anglican chant and English polyphony.
 I served additionally as Associate Organist at Houston’s Co-Cathedral of the Sacred Heart.
 I also sang regularly with the widely-acclaimed Houston Chamber Choir, including work on four major-label CD releases.